 In situations where the parents are divorced, separated or never married, the School expects each parent to complete the SSS process, regardless of the arrangements regarding custody.

 Support beyond tuition

 Financial aid is also available for trips, extracurricular activities, assessments and specialist support, both to families who receive financial aid for tuition and to those who do not normally receive aid.
-In certain circumstances, financial aid may be available for transportation and lunch.

 Trips and extracurricular activities

 The ASL experience also includes participation in required activities, which qualify for financial aid; examples include athletic tournaments for students on school teams.
 There are also optional activities for which financial aid may be available; examples include honor language trips and global partnerships.
 The School’s resources are finite and awards for optional activities are at the discretion of the Financial Aid Committee.
 In general, the committee will consider one such request per student per year.

 Financial assistance is available for external assessments or specialist support when it is recommended by the Student Support Team (SST) and approved by the divisional principal.